 Step 2: Set Up and Download Your Coupon Codes

-Before we move onto creating our Facebook Ad and Offer, let’s first generate the number of single-use coupon codes we need and download them to our computer (we’ll have to upload these codes to Facebook later on).
+Before we move onto creating Facebook Ads and Facebook Offers, let’s first generate the number of single-use coupon codes we need and download them to our computer (we’ll have to upload these codes to Facebook later on).